nortikin/sverchok/docs/Unit_01/lesson_02.rst

 ..
 Caution::
    This is starting to get crowded, let's minimize nodes.

 Before going any further I would like to draw attention to the fact that you can make nodes smaller.
-This minimizing feature is called `hide`, we can argue about how good or badly that option is named.
-With Any node selected press H, to 'minimize/hide'.
+This minimizing feature is called ``hide``, we can argue about how good or badly that option is named.
+With Any node selected press ``H``, to *minimize/hide*.

 .. image:: https://cloud.githubusercontent.com/assets/619340/5438258/29b11056-8477-11e4-877d-499553dcfe0c.png